AliciaFrederick/Call-of-the-Netherdeep/content/Adventure Log/Mission - Beacon Heist.md

 - [ ] What Ilena knows
 	- [ ] Reward: 2,000 gp
 	- [ ] ...
-- [ ] Gathering Intelligence (what the ex-guards know) - DC 12 Persuasion, 10 gp to reduce by 5
+- [ ] Gathering Intelligence (what the ex-guards know) - DC 12 Persuasion, 10 gp to reduce to 7
 	- [ ] The basic layout of the vault's second floor, as shown on [[061-08-003.players-map.jpg|map 8.1]]
 	- [ ] The location of the secret door between [area T3](https://5e.tools/adventure.html#kftgv,8,t3%3a%20gem%20room,0) and the building's exterior
 	- [ ] The password to bypass the conjuration rune in [area T9](https://5e.tools/adventure.html#kftgv,8,t9%3a%20library,0): "quixotic"